 The ghosts here are quite talkative, which had led to some great electronic voice phenomena, or EVP.
 One spirit in particular lives in the attic, according to hauntedrooms.com.

-*Unfortunately, if you visit the website of the bed and breakfast, it appears the owners recently decided to close.
-(Hope you didn't get excited and start planning your visit).
+*Unfortunately, if you visit the website of the bed and breakfast, it appears the owners have since closed up shop.
+(Hope you didn’t get excited and start to plan your visit).

 I had the pleasure of staying at the #Boxwoodinn this past weekend.
 Amazing stay and dinning experience.
 I would highly recommend. #BedandBreakfast #B&B #757collective #hrVa #LeeHall #virginaisforlovers #LoveVa #WarwickCounty #Newportnews #mansion #love #relationship #getaways #history #ghost #supernatural #ig_captures #history #virginiahistory #sunshine #sunseeker #sun #sky #clouds #landscape #explore #adventure

 15.)
 Bacon’s Castle (Surry)